nktvslv/oxiquant/README.md

 # oxiquant
-Automated analysis of mass spectrometry data collected during hydroxyl radical footprinting experiment
+Automated analysis of mass spectrometry data collected for hydroxyl radical footprinting experiment

 ## Description
 `oxiquant` is a pipeline for quantitative proteomics that executes